josteist/Compadre/README.md

 ![raw_count](https://github.com/josteist/Compadre/blob/master/extra/fig1.png)

 ### Simple model
 A simple model with no temporal variability and no drivers.
-Essentially: what is the man speciation, extinction and sampling rates across the Mesozoic?
+Essentially: what is the mean speciation, extinction and sampling rates for Triassic/Jurassic?
 Any model is constructed by passing an obvervation matrix (taxa in rows, intervals in columns) with 1 indicating the taxa was observed within each interval.
 Additionally we pass a vector of durations for the intervals (here dts).
 After a model is generated the function MCMC_CMR can be used to sample the Bayesian posterior.

 ```
 # For reproducability.